-Buy fresh curry leaves that are still on their stem and have a deep green color.
+Buy fresh curry leaves that are still on their stem and have a deep green colour.
 Look for healthy unbruised leaves.

 While nothing compares to fresh curry leaves you can also buy them dried.
-Dried curry leaves keep well but are less flavorful than fresh ones.
-If using dried curry leaves remember to compensate for the loss of flavor by adding more leaves to your pot.
+Dried curry leaves keep well but are less flavourful than fresh ones.
+If using dried curry leaves remember to compensate for the loss of flavour by adding more leaves to your pot.
 You can find curry leaves at Indian shops or Asian grocery stores.

 Best Way To Store Curry Leaves

 Fresh curry leaves will keep for about a week in the refrigerator.
 Keep them on their stems and wrap in plastic.
 You can also freeze curry leaves, just be sure to keep them on the stem and wrap in plastic before placing in the freezer.

 Store dry curry leaves in an airtight container away from light and moisture.

 What are the benefits of the curry leaf?